Integrations

 - Test before activating.
 Use the per-step Test button to verify the request works before turning the workflow live.

 - Watch for rate limits.
-Some services (Shopify, HubSpot, Airtable) rate-limit API calls.
+Some services (Shopify, Airtable, Mailchimp) rate-limit API calls.
 If you're processing thousands of records per run, consider pacing the workflow with a Schedule trigger and a smaller batch size.

 - Capture failures explicitly.
 Add a Condition step after an integration call to check the response, and either retry, log, or notify on failure.